SymfonyCasts/symfony5/sfcasts/ep5-security/qr-code.md

 ## Generating the QR Code

 Fortunately, this is *also* handled by the scheb library.
 If you scroll down a bit, there's a spot about QR codes.
-If you want to generate a QR code, you need one last library.
+If you want to generate one, you need one last library.
 Actually, *right* after I recorded this, the maintainer deprecated this `2fa-qr-code` library!
-So, you *can* still install it, but I'll also show you how to generate the QR code without it.
+Dang!
+So, you *can* still install it, but I'll also show you how to generate the QR code *without* it.
 The library was deprecated because, well, it's pretty darn easy to create the QR code even without it.

-Anyways, I'll copy that, find my terminal and paste.
+Anyways, I'll copy that, find my terminal, and paste.

 ```terminal
 composer require scheb/2fa-qr-code
 ```

-But, to use the *new* way of generating QR codes - which I recommend - skip this step and instead run:
+To use the *new* way of generating QR codes - which I recommend - skip this step and instead run:

 ```terminal